Androthi/c3docgen/README.md

 documentation.

-documentation consists of using <* *> pairs. the opening pair must be aligned with the beginning of a line, or they are ignored and treated like normal text.
+documentation consists of using <* *> pairs. the opening pair must be aligned with the beginning of a line, or they are ignored and treated like normal text. the closing pair should likewise be on a new line for consistency.

 functions and macros that are not documented will still be added to the output document.